kartonfarkas/api_docs/source/use_cases/index.rst

 Sending Transactional Emails
 ----------------------------

-The aim of this use case is to send a welcome email to all newly-registered contacts.
-To trigger a welcome email, we use an external event which contains information about the intended recipient.
+The aim of this use case is to send an email after an event took place (e.g.: send an email to all newly-registered contacts, or for those who purchased a product).
+To trigger an email, we use an external event which contains information about the intended recipient.

 This use case will be presented in varying degrees of complexity: